HiddenMaces/RemoteAccessWeb/certs/README.md

 **The Server Certificate:** Installed on your web server (Nginx/Apache).
 Used to encrypt traffic (HTTPS).
 **The Client Certificate:** Installed in the user's system/browser.
 Used to identify the user to the server.

+### :skull_and_crossbones: **Security Note**

+If you lose the private/rootCA.key, you cannot issue new certs.
+If someone steals it, they can sign fake certificates for *any* website (https://www.google.com/search?q=google.com, etc.) and your browser will trust it if you installed the Root CA. Keep the root key offline or very secure.

 ##

 ## **Prerequisites**